danieldong51/nuggets-game/IMPLEMENTATION.md

 > How will you test each unit (module) before integrating them with a main program (client or server)?

-We will conduct unit tests according to detailing in the DESIGN spec.
+We will conduct unit tests according to detailing in the Design Spec, [https://github.com/cs50winter2022/nuggets-team-tux/blob/submit-design/DESIGN.md](DESIGN.md).
 We will individually test each module as we code to ensure each individual unit of the program runs smoothly.

 ### integration testing